JamesLePoidevin/Multithreading/README.md

 ## Getting Started <a name = "getting_started"></a>

-Use start files in SIMPLEX and DUPLEX to learb how to start the programmes
+Use start files in SIMPLEX and DUPLEX to learn how to start the programs

 ### Installing